Fractional extraction and structural characterization of opium poppy and cotton stalks hemicelluloses

 CENGİZ M., Dincturk O. D., ŞAHİN H. T.

-• Anahtar Kelimeler: Cotton stalk, fractional extraction, hemicellulose, lignocellulosic residue, opium popy
+• Keywords: Cotton stalk, fractional extraction, hemicellulose, lignocellulosic residue, opium popy

 Hemicellulosic moieties from opium poppy and cotton stalks were solublized in water at varying alkali concentrations (NaOH) and peroxide (H 2 O 2 ).
 The hemicelluloses were then be precipitated from the solutions by acidification.
 The 2.0 and 3.0% H 2 O 2 extractions resulted in a yield of 0.8 and 0.71%, respectively, accounting for 3.2 and 2.9% of the hemicelluloses present in the opium poppy stalks.
 A similar result was also obtained for cotton stalks.
 It was found that alkaline peroxide is an effective agent for solubilization of hemicelluloses from opium poppy and cotton stalks.